docutils/docutils/prest/doc/src/reStructuredText.rst

     ..
        |even| this:: !

+.. _empty comments:

-A explicit markup start followed by a blank line and nothing else (apart from whitespace) is an "empty comment".
+An explicit markup start followed by a blank line and nothing else (apart from whitespace) is an "_`empty comment`".
 It serves to terminate a preceding construct, and does **not** consume any indented text following.
 To have a block quote follow a list or any indented construct, insert an unindented empty comment in-between.

 Syntax diagram::